Print logo

 Parliament Board Game 'Sabha'

 'Sabha' was conceptualised at Justice Adda as a way to create an edutainment tool for young people and citizens to learn more about Parliament, in a fun and interactive manner.
-The Team behind 'Sabha' consists of Lawyers, Graphic Designers, Parliamentary experts, and social scientists.
+The team behind 'Sabha' consists of Lawyers, Graphic Designers, Parliamentary experts, and social scientists.
 It has been developed over the course of 9 months, through extensive consultations with Parliamentary experts, Game Developers, and civic engagement professionals.